Refresh your knowledge

 Arranging for the clinical experience is the responsibility of each prospective participant.
 A verbal commitment from a clinical site is required prior to requesting enrollment in the course.
 Clinical sites must be within the United States, or on a US Military base in a health care setting operated by medical staff licensed within the US.
 Examples of accepted clinical settings include but are not limited to hospitals, nursing homes, surgery centers, urgent care centers, rehabilitation centers, home health or hospice agencies.
-The prospective participant must check with the appropriate Board of Nursing to learn if specific heath care settings for clinical are required.

 Prospective participants will make the initial contact to request and secure that the facility can provide a clinical experience.
 After a verbal commitment is achieved, enrollment in the course can begin.
 SDSU Continuing Nursing Education (CNE) staff will contact the clinical site to establish the required affiliation agreement.

 A minimum of 80 clinical hours is required for course completion.
 If the respective state board of nursing requirement is more than 80 hours, this requirement will be adhered to during the clinical experience.

 Where required, a limited license must be obtained from the state board of nursing during the clinical component of the refresher course.
 The limited license allows nursing practice under the direct personal supervision of a licensed registered nurse identified as the clinical preceptor.
 The limited license is only valid for a specific time period and may not be used for gainful employment.